marguskaidja/php-accessors/README.md

 echo $a->bar; // Outputs "bar"
 ```
 Since the basic configuration will be read from `@property[<-read>|<-write>]` tags, there's no more configuration needed.
-So in addition of having magic properties documented, the properties `$foo` and `$bar` are also automatically exposed.
+So in addition of having magic properties documented, they are also automatically exposed.

 ## API